Python Tutorials

 print (e)

-A simple Blog Post Tweeter in Python
+A Simple Blog Post Tweeter in Python

 I continue on my journey to rebuild this blog’s traffic.
 One idea I had was to build a simple Python based blog post tweeter.
 I would select a blog post at random and then tweet it to my @neuralmarket Twitter account.
 I chose Python because of the Twython package.
 It made for a simple connection to my Twitter account and was easy to parse a text file.